nrashidk/SpaBooker/replit.md

   - Hero section with gradient background and tagline
   - Unified search bar with 4 fields: treatments/venues, location, date, and time
   - Popular services quick-access buttons with lucide-react icons
+  - **Search Results Display:** Shows spa cards with name, location, rating, services, and staff
-  - Search results navigation to booking flow with query parameters
+  - Each spa card has a "Book Now" button that navigates to booking flow with selected spa
 - **Booking Flow (/booking/flow):** A 4-step process:
   - **Services:** Category tabs, multi-select service cards with duration and pricing.
   - **Professional:** Three selection modes: "Any professional", "Select professional per service", or "Specific professional", including staff ratings.